Tenby

 Eviction process in DC

-DC eviction is complex and heavily regulated.
-Self-help eviction is illegal and carries criminal penalties.
+DC eviction is heavily regulated under the Rental Housing Act and the Superior Court Landlord-Tenant Branch.
+Self-help eviction (changing locks, removing belongings, shutting off utilities) is illegal and carries criminal penalties.

-4. Personal use by owner — must actually move in and live there for 12 months
+Personal use by owner90 days + relocation assistanceMust actually move in for 12 months minimum

 StepTimeframe